Loreto Convent School, Delhi: House activities

 Various intra-school sports competitions are held, such as basketball, volleyball, kho-kho, badminton, cricket, and table-tennis.
 Other events include drawing competitions, creative writing competitions, general knowledge quizzes, extempores, declamations and debate competitions.

 Campus

 The school is situated in Delhi Cantt.
 The school building is huge and is painted in a pink colour.
-It has all the basic infrastructure like chemistry, biology and physics labs, computer lab, AV room, basketball and volleyball ground.
-It also has a vast land area where drill and march past is conducted.
+The facility has all of the basic infrastructure, like chemistry, biology and physics labs, computer labs, an audio visual production room, a basketball court, and a volleyball court.
+It also has a vast land area where drill and march is conducted.

 It is an environment friendly, no-polybag and no-aluminium foil zone.

 Excursions

 The school has taken children for outward-bound trips to places like Manali, Shimla, Egypt, Switzerland, Jaipur, Jim Corbett National Park, Kolkata, Mount Abu, Udaipur, Goa and Italy.